Dzithendo31/Dzithendo31/README.md

 - 🧠 I’m a software engineer with a love for clean architecture, reliable systems and solving real-world problems with code
 - 💸 I’m deeply interested in fintech technologies – payments, digital banking, and building trustworthy financial systems
 - 🖥️ I enjoy working across the stack – from backend services to polished frontends
-- 🌱 I’m always learning: exploring better patterns, sharpening my skills, and building side projects (often with a gaming twist)
+- 🌱 I’m always learning: exploring better patterns, sharpening my skills, and building side projects (Arduino's and MicroChips)
 - 💼 I care about scalable, maintainable software: good domain models, clear boundaries and solid testing
 - 📫 Want to reach out?
 Open an issue, start a discussion on one of my repos, or drop me a message via my socials